 A lot of users are complaining that they are not able to connect to a remote computer with the help of Steam Remote Play.
 There have been different reports and different variants of this error, some are saying that Steam is stuck at the loading page, while some are complaining that it says ‘Couldn’t connect to the remote computer‘.
 So, if Steam Remote Play not working on Windows 11/10, use the methods mentioned in this article to resolve the issue.

+There could be several reasons why you might get this error.
 Usually, users have encountered this issue after an update.
 It is a bug but it can also be seen because of some glitch.
 It can also be because of antivirus or antimalware blocking the feature or some glitch in your network module.
 We have talked about all the possible solutions to resolve the issue.

 Fix Steam Remote Play not working on Windows PC